Cudlin/SweetCtrl/About SweetCtrl.md

 This SweetCtrl For Free

-IF you wanna more Fps , Latency & Input Delay
+if you wanna more Fps , Latency & Input Delay

 Warning:
 We are not liable if you damage your system in any way,